marco-m/otium/README.md

 step-by-step through the whole procedure.
 It is a simple REPL that gathers inputs from you and passes them to the subsequent steps.

-When you have time and enough experience from proceeding manually, you automate one step.
+When you have time and enough experience from proceeding manually (🤠), you automate (🤖) one step.
 When you have some more time, you automate another step, thus incrementally automating the whole procedure over time.

 ## Scope